ECCCO-mission/overlappogram/docs/overview.rst

 this emission measure, it then generates spectrally pure maps which can be validated with a ground truth observation.

+You can read about the theoretical background of the technique in `this paper <https://arxiv.org/abs/2407.10436v1>`_.

 Installation
 -------------